BrundaKatragadda/ESPARTA_Team_S0305/README.md

 - **Media Management**:
   - Artists can upload images, which necessitates media management for display and storage.
   - Handling image compression, formats, and retrieval for efficient loading and display.

+    ## 3. Create an Online Repository (Bitbucket, GitHub, etc.)

+A GitHub repository has been set up for version control and collaboration.
+All team members will push their contributions through branches, following GitHub workflow practices (commits, branches, and pull requests).

+The repository is accessible by the team and your instructor, Dr. Hoot (Charles-Hoot).
+The GitHub workflow guidelines are followed, ensuring proper collaboration and version control.

 ## 4. Create All Layouts for the Application

 The layouts for the ESPARTA app have been created, though the features are not fully functional yet.
 The layouts include the following: